-Importance Of Proper ED Charting
+Importance of Accurate and Timely ED Charting

-- Official Record – The ED chart is the official record of the physician-patient encounter, H&P, and diagnostic and treatment plans.
+- Official record – The ED chart is the official record of the physician-patient encounter, H&P, and diagnostic and treatment plans.

 - Billing – The nature of the actions performed in the ER should be clearly documented to justify the level of billing reported.

-- Medicolegal Defense – The chart should prove adherence to a high standard of care to serve as a defense in the event of a malpractice suit.
+- Medicolegal defense – The chart should prove adherence to a high standard of care to serve as a defense in the event of a malpractice suit.

 Good, clear ED charting is also critical for quality improvement reviews, research and utilization/risk management.

-Requirements For ED Documentation
+ED Documentation Requirements

 There are several reasons why ED charting is unique and distinct from other physician notes.
 The ED note is a stand-alone completed under tight time pressures.
-The physician needs to focus being brief while conveying as much information as possible for present and future care.
+The physician needs to focus on being brief while conveying as much information as possible for present and future care.
 Though the medical decision-making process is based on limited information, the chart should show all differential diagnoses.

 The ED note should include everything that is relevant to the patient’s complaint including the subjective, objective, assessment and plan (SOAP) portions.
 Here are the four key elements that the ED note should contain as listed by the Society for Academic Emergency Medicine (SAEM).